JPNaan/stackoverflow/README.md

 4. [Results](#results)
 5. [Licensing, Authors, and Acknowledgements](#licensing)

-*note* this file is cloned as a result of Uadcity's Data Science nanaodegree program.
+-note- this file is cloned as a result of Uadcity's Data Science nanaodegree program!

 ## Installation <a name="installation"></a>